harryhanYuhao/mynvimconfig/readme.md

 ### Linux

 I recommand to build from source.
 On a modern cpu the build time shall be less than 5 minutes.
+It seems that on Debian-based distribution the dependencies `libtool` and `gettext` were not installed by default.
+Install them with `sudo apt install <PackageName>`

 ## Trouble Shooting